 St. Joseph’s past is inseparable from the history of Baton Rouge.
 It remains integral to the city today.
 It is the center of the Catholic Community and at the same time, catholic in its ecumenical thrusts.
 It was, and remains, the place downtown for all to come in celebration or in grief.
 With its red doors, the landmark shows its presence more dominantly.
 It is a structure that deserves to be noticed, appreciated, used and celebrated.

-For approximately 150 years St. Joseph Church (now Cathedral) has stood on its present site ministering to an ever-increasing population.
+For over 162 years St. Joseph Church (now Cathedral) has stood on its present site ministering to an ever-increasing population.
+But its history goes back farther than that.
 King Carlos IV of Spain founded the parish in 1792, with the name of “Nuestra Señora de los Dolores” (Our Lady of Sorrows); at the time, the colony of Louisiana was under the ecclesiastical jurisdiction of the Diocese of Santiago de Cuba.
 The first pastor, Father Carlos Burke, was an Irishman who had been schooled in both Lyons, France, and Salamanca, Spain, in preparation for his ministry among people who spoke French, Spanish and English.
 The first church was a small wooden chapel that barely seated a hundred people.
 With a resident pastor, growth was immediate: within three years he reported 529 parishioners!

 In 1803 the Louisiana Purchase brought the Baton Rouge area into the United States, and so under the religious jurisdiction of the Diocese of New Orleans; statehood would soon follow in 1812.
 In 1826 a French priest, Father Antoine Blanc, became the seventh pastor; notably, during his pastorate, in 1828, the name of the parish was changed to St. Joseph and a new, larger church building was constructed in 1830.
 Steady growth continued, and Father Blanc went on to become in 1835 the fifth Bishop and later in 1850 the first archbishop of New Orleans.
 Another of the early French pastors, Father August Martin, made the first attempts at founding Catholic schools in the area and went on to become the first Bishop of Natchitoches.